Astr0Bit/ImageEmbedding/README.md

 ## Image Embedding Class

-Class for performing embedding on images using Google's MediaPipe library.
+Class for performing embedding on images using Google's MediaPipe library (Apache 2.0 License).
 This class' purpose is to calculate similarity between 2 images or video frames, using Google's MediaPipe library.
 It works by embedding the images so they are represented as a "grouped" array (similar to clustering), and then comparing